Wank (mountain): Summit observatory

 The summit observatory, which is located at an altitude of 1782 m, is an important scientific measuring station operated by the Institute for Meteorology and Climate Research of Karlsruhe Institute of Technology.
 Since 1972 it has measured a variety of atmospheric and climatic phenomena, including the levels of ozone, nitric oxide, sulphur dioxide and various hydrocarbons in the atmosphere as well as meteorological data such as the levels of temperature, dew point, relative humidity, pressure, wind, global and direct irradiance.
 It became part of the World Meteorological Organization's Background Air Pollution Monitoring Network in 1982.
 Supplementary meteorological stations have also been established at middle elevation (1175 m above sea level) and in the valley at 735 m.
 This has enabled scientists to measure a range of natural phenomena including the transport of air pollutants in the region and a marked decline since 1990 in the amount of atmospheric mercury pollution, an effect which has been attributed to the post-1989 closure of polluting factories in the former Eastern Bloc states.

 Paragliding

 The mountain is a popular destination for enthusiasts of paragliding who take off from the summit plateau to fly south into the Garmisch-Partenkirchen valley or to peaks in the Wettersteingebirge.
 The mountain's thermals make it popular, as they enable paragliders to make long flights when the weather conditions are right.

+Humour

+The term wank is British slang for masturbation; this has made the mountain, and particularly the Wank-Haus restaurant and Wankpass, a frequent target of humour among British people.
+Signage theft has also been linked to tourists amused by the name.